district10/blog/_posts/post-0105-free-services-that-i-use.md

 How to organize your scientific life?
 The simple answer is, by blog posting and note taking.
-I read LIU WeiPeng's *Dark Time* years ago, there's an article annalysing why you should writing blogs right now.
+I read LIU WeiPeng's *Dark Time* years ago, there's an article annalysing why you should start writing blogs right now.
 It's convincing, so I began blog posting.

 ---